mozilla/addon-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 compatibility guarantee, so we do not expect code using them will necessarily continue to work as new versions of Firefox are released.
 </span>
-In addition to the supported APIs, the SDK includes a number of [low-level modules](packages/api-utils/api-utils.html) some of which, such as [`tab-browser`](packages/api-utils/docs/tab-browser.html), [`xhr`](packages/api-utils/docs/xhr.html), and [`window-utils`](packages/api-utils/docs/window-utils.html), expose powerful browser capabilities.
+In addition to the High-Level APIs, the SDK includes a number of Low-Level APIs some of which, such as [`tab-browser`](packages/api-utils/docs/tab-browser.html), [`xhr`](packages/api-utils/docs/xhr.html), and [`window-utils`](packages/api-utils/docs/window-utils.html), expose powerful browser capabilities.